 We urge you to consider keeping your house on the register or designated list — it’s an important part of our local history.
 If you would like to know more about its history, please contact the Saanich Heritage Foundation or Saanich Archives.

 When your house was designated, a by-law regarding that designation was put into place.
 It was designated as a Municipal Heritage Site under Sections 967, 968 and 969 of the B.C.
 Local Government Act.

-If you would like to de-register or de-designate your home you will have to prepare your case to be reviewed by Council.
-You may want to include a building condition assessment and hire a Heritage Consultant to prepare a heritage assessment, to organize your case for de-designation.
+If you would like to de-register or de-designate your home you will have to prepare your case and make an application to be reviewed by Council.
+You may want to include a building condition assessment and hire a Heritage Consultant to prepare a heritage assessment, to organize your case to apply for de-designation or de-registration.
 We also encourage you to contact Saanich Planning staff to explore options for retaining your heritage building, including potentially as part of a larger development.

 The application will come to the Saanich Heritage Foundation for comment and recommendations, which will be forwarded to Saanich Council and considered as part of the decision-making process.
 We encourage you to contact us at the start, or even before, the process to start a dialogue.